Patronage Cash Back

 After being used as working capital, the money is returned to members.
 It represents each co-op member’s ownership — or equity — in his or her cooperative.
 Patronage cash back is allocated to members in proportion to the dollar amount of electricity used.

-This month’s payment will go to those who used Midwest Electric’s service in 2007.
-A typical residential member from that year will receive a bill credit of about $175.
+This month’s payment will go to those who used Midwest Electric’s service in 2008 and 2009.
+A typical residential member from those years will receive a bill credit of about $107.

 For more information about patronage cash back or questions regarding your bill credit, contact Midwest Electric at 1-800-962-3830.